uttarayan21/rocket_opencv/README.md

 ```

-You can also send the image as a base64 encoded data like so
+You can also send the image as a base64 encoded data as `application/x-www-form-urlencoded` like so
 ```bash
 base64 image.png | curl -X POST http://127.0.0.1:8000/blur -d @- | base64 -d > image_blurred.png
 ```